Updated: Feb 17

 Why Keep Alpacas?

-Keeping alpacas is a wonderful and rewarding experience.
-Their calm and inquisitive nature makes them great companions to spend your time with.
-Just like humans, alpacas have a variety of personalities – whether cheeky, bold or loving, alpacas can help to reduce stress and bring happiness into your life.
-Alpacas are a pleasure to watch, especially at dusk when they play; leaping and prancing across the fields!
+People keep alpacas for all sorts of different reasons – from field pets to show stock to commercial herds.
+Just like humans, alpacas have a variety of personalities – whether cheeky, bold or loving!
+Alpacas can help to reduce stress and bring happiness into your life and are an absolute pleasure to watch at dusk when they play; leaping and prancing across the field!
+Whatever your reason for keeping alpacas, we promise you that it will be a rewarding and positive experience!